bkesterbyld/maroon-potato/src/pages/index.md

         content: >-
           Above's control flow logic allows you to implement CRUD, workflow and analytics without having to learn anything.
-It also offers parallel and in-memory processing options to take on heavy computing challenges.
+It also offers parallel and in-memory processing options for heavy computing challenges.
         actions: []
         image: images/logicb.png
         media_position: left